Quantum-MultiScale-Template/QE-Tutorials/README.md

 - Test the plane waves cutoff
 - Test the effect of the smearing
 4. Compute the bands and the electronic density of states

+## Al(111) surface
+1. Optimize the geometry of an Al (111) slab (4 layers thick)
+2. Compute the band diagram and the density of states of the slab

+## Challenge
+###Compute the adsorption energy of H2 on Al(111)

+Hints:
+Adsorption energy: ￼
+Put H2 in atop position (see example NOT CONVERGED!!!)
+Compute ￼ in the same cell as ￼
+Check convergence with PW cutoff and k-points